 - how does estrogen affect metabolism

-- hormones balanced increase metabolism
+- hormones in metabolism

 - how does slow metabolism effect hormones